-Despite solar power becoming increasingly affordable over the past few years, the intial upfront cost of installation was still prohibitively expensive for some.
-It could also take some time or the system to pay itself off– typically around seven years.
+Despite solar power becoming increasingly affordable over the past few years, the initial upfront cost of installation was still prohibitively expensive for some.
+It could also take some time for the system to pay itself off– typically around seven years.

 Pro – Increases value of the home

 Energy-efficient elements add value to a home, and a large percentage of the initial outlay of such elements is recouped when the property is sold.